CompuNanoLab/PlasmaPhysicsLab/Orbit_Theory.md

   $$\mathbf{v}_{\perp c}=\dfrac{m}{qB^2} \dfrac{d\mathbf{E} _\perp}{dt}$$

-These drifts are essential for understanding the currents that flow in a plasma in many situations of practical interest for plasma-based devices.
+These drifts are essential for understanding the currents that flow in plasma in many situations of practical interest for plasma-based devices.

 ## Bibliography